 Large and heavy.
 At nearly 8 pounds, the Lodge 12-inch Cast Iron Skillet is quite heavy to lift.
 There is a helper handle on the opposite side that makes it somewhat easier, but that doesn't help when you're trying to hold the pan in one hand while spooning something out with the other.
 Aside from its heft, though, reviewers say this pan isn't difficult to hand wash (cast iron should never be put in the dishwasher).
-The first few times you use it food may stick, but both experts and owners say it gets increasingly nonstick the more often it's used and seasoned.
+The first few times you use it, food may stick, although in testing at TheSweethome.com it was remarkably nonstick out of the box.
+In addition, it will also get increasingly nonstick the more often it's used and seasoned.
 Cast iron needs to be treated differently from other types of cookware.
 It's preferable to use as little soap as possible -- none is even better -- and it's important to dry the pan thoroughly.
 Lightly oiling the inside of the pan after each use will help it stay well-seasoned.
 Lodge has complete instructions for caring for pre-seasoned pans on its website.

 An old-fashioned design.
 The Lodge 12-inch Cast Iron Skillet is extremely durable; and we read reports of people who are using Lodge cast iron cookware that belonged to their parents or grandparents; although, this particular line of pre-seasoned cookware has only been around for about 13 years.
 With continued use, your skillet will develop a glossy interior finish that many owners compare to black glass.
 If you do neglect your pan and it develops rust -- or if you find a decrepit cast iron skillet in a thrift store -- it can be restored with a little elbow grease.
 One very popular aspect of Lodge products is that they are made in America.
 Lodge's warranty is a bit vague -- they say they "stand behind their products" and will resolve any problems.
 However, we read very few complaints of breakage issues and customer service gets very good reviews for their responsiveness.